 Interested in being a paramedic?

-Once qualified, a paramedic is registered with the Health and Care Professions Council (HCPC), who act as the Regulatory Body for all Allied Health Professionals.
-The HCPC enforce the expected standards that paramedics should promote to maximise the care that is provided to patients.
+Once qualified, a paramedic is registered with the Health and Care Professions Council (HCPC), which acts as the Regulatory Body for all Allied Health Professionals.
+The HCPC enforces the expected standards that paramedics should promote to maximise the care that is provided to patients.
 Please follow the link to the HCPC website, should you wish to explore their responsibilities https://www.hcpc-uk.org/

-The College of Paramedics is the professional body, who represent the professional voice on behalf of paramedics and engage in improving the profession moving forward.
+The College of Paramedics is the professional body, that represents the professional voice on behalf of paramedics and engages in improving the profession moving forward.
 Please follow the link to the College of Paramedic website, should you wish to explore their responsibilities https://www.collegeofparamedics.co.uk/

 Further information regarding the University of Cumbria's undergraduate BSc (Hons) Paramedic Science programme can be found at: